Websoft9/ansible-sqlite/docs/stack-deployment.md

 # Deployment

-**Deployment is to copy the pre-installed RabbitMQ package online to your Cloud Server**.
-For example, after the user subscribes RabbitMQ on the Cloud Platform, the Platform will automatically copy the RabbitMQ to the corresponding Cloud Server.
+**Deployment is to copy the pre-installed SQLite package online to your Cloud Server**.
+For example, after the user subscribes SQLite on the Cloud Platform, the Platform will automatically copy the SQLite to the corresponding Cloud Server.

-- If RabbitMQ has been deployed, go to [Initial Installation](/stack-installation.md) to complete the operation.
+- If SQLite has been deployed, go to [Initial Installation](/stack-installation.md) to complete the operation.
-- If not, you need to deploy RabbitMQ to your cloud server first.
+- If not, you need to deploy SQLite to your cloud server first.

-We offer two schemes for RabbitMQ deployment and results are the same.
+We offer two schemes for SQLite deployment and results are the same.

 ## Deploy by Image

-**To deploy by Image** means to start instance based on RabbitMQ images. **RabbitMQ Image** provide OS and software environment needed for RabbitMQ.
+**To deploy by Image** means to start instance based on SQLite images. **SQLite Image** provide OS and software environment needed for SQLite.

 For users with experience with cloud servers, to deploy by Image means "one-click deployment".

-Websoft9 publishes [RabbitMQ image](https://apps.websoft9.com/rabbitmq) on Cloud Platforms and there are three methods to deploy it.
+Websoft9 publishes [SQLite image](https://apps.websoft9.com/sqlite) on Cloud Platforms and there are three methods to deploy it.

-* When **Create New Instance**, you can select the RabbitMQ image as the system boot template.
+* When **Create New Instance**, you can select the SQLite image as the system boot template.
-* When you **Subscribe RabbitMQ** at Marketplace, the system will ask you to create a new instance for this image in the meantime.
+* When you **Subscribe SQLite** at Marketplace, the system will ask you to create a new instance for this image in the meantime.
-* When **Re-install OS** for you instance, you can replace the existing image with a RabbitMQ image.
+* When **Re-install OS** for you instance, you can replace the existing image with a SQLite image.

 ## Deploy by Script

 **To Deploy by Script** means to run a script on your cloud instance to pull the pre-installed package online to your instance and configure it at the same time.

-Websoft9 provides the [RabbitMQ ansible automation script](https://github.com/Websoft9/ansible-rabbitmq) on Github.
-If you are familiar with Ansible, you can deploy the RabbitMQ to the instance automatically.
+Websoft9 provides the [SQLite ansible automation script](https://github.com/Websoft9/ansible-sqlite) on Github.
+If you are familiar with Ansible, you can deploy the SQLite to the instance automatically.

 ## Comparison